Tofig Aghahuseynov: Service in the National Army

 In 1992, he became a freelance National Advisor on Military Issues to the President of Azerbaijan.
 On April 21, 1997, he was called up for military service in the Azerbaijani Armed Forces and was appointed to the newly established position of Assistant to the President of the Republic of Azerbaijan on military issues.
 He served in this position until 2002.
 From 12 September 2017 up until 2021, he was the Head of the Organization for War, Labor, and Armed Forces Veterans of the Republic of Azerbaijan – Republican Veterans' Organization.

 Death

 He died on May 12, 2021.
-Condolences were given by the Ministry of Defense of Azerbaijan.
+Condolences were offered by the Ministry of Defense of Azerbaijan.
 He was buried with honors at the Alley of Honor.

 Assistant to the President and Head of the Military Affairs Department of the Presidential Administration, Colonel-General Maharram Aliyev, who attended the funeral, presented the state flag on his coffin to his family.